 Mattress stains can be the bane of your existence if you own a mattress.
 What started as a stain can become a permanent part of your mattress and spread to fabrics and sheets.
 Mattress stains can be caused by various things, from people spilling their drinks to your pets leaving their marks.
-A clean mattress is both comfortable and healthy to sleep on.
+A clean mattress with two different firmness levels is both comfortable and healthy to sleep on.

 Stains and particles on your mattress not only ruin the look of your mattress but also can bring health problems and discomfort.
 Mattress cleaning is a very difficult task, and most people want to avoid going through the trouble of finding service providers.
 Here are some simple and easy tips and tricks to remove those stains with minimum effort.